isomerpages/ttsh-chi-child/_share/Current Trends in Healthcare.md

 <div class="container">

 <div>
-	<input type="checkbox" id="title3"><label for="title3">	<b>The Sustainable Hospital Playbook</b> by <b>Centre for Healthcare Innovation (CHI), Tan Tock Seng Hospital (TTSH) and National University of Singapore (NUS)</b></label>
+	<input type="checkbox" id="title4"><label for="title4">	<b>The Sustainable Hospital Playbook</b> <br>by <b>Centre for Healthcare Innovation (CHI), Tan Tock Seng Hospital (TTSH) and National University of Singapore (NUS)</b></label>
 	<div class="accordion-content">
 	<div class="para">

-1. Through infrastructural adjustments, practicing of '3Rs' - Reduce, Reuse and Recycle in clinical settings, and inculcating a culture of green healthcare, <a href="https://www.dropbox.com/scl/fi/lee1smy2erdilisxn5y0y/CHI-Innovate-2024-GOH-Showcase-National-Healthcare-Group-NHG.pdf?rlkey=pkuqvb031s8omp0ustx5xhfuj&amp;st=wq2o9u7k&amp;dl=0">National Healthcare Group (NHG)</a> has showed how sustainability is becoming an integral part of their healthcare operations.
+Over a 4 months collaborative journey from August to November 2024, CHI's Kaizen Office and 21 Industrial Design students from NUS collaborated with staff from the Endoscopy Centre, Inpatient Wards, Care &amp; Counselling Department, Community Health Team and Kitchen to create feasible, low-cost solutions from a ground-up perspective, consolidated in <a href="https://file.for.sg/tshp2024.pdf">The Sustainable Hospital Playbook</a>.

 <p></p>

-2. By adopting a Whole-of-System Approach such as enhancing energy efficiency, promoting healthcare circular economy and practicising green and good care, <a href="https://www.dropbox.com/scl/fi/an3v28fluvrl3adnc0ajg/CHI-Innovate-2024-GOH-Showcase-National-University-Health-System-NUHS.pdf?rlkey=pacqg27k65e2in1e8cyxgwa56&amp;st=t1y88q4h&amp;dl=0">National University Health System (NUHS)</a> has pledged a target of 25% reduction in emissions for Scope 1, 2 &amp; 3^ by 2030.
 <p></p>

-^As defined by the <a href="https://ghgprotocol.org/sites/default/files/standards/ghg-protocol-revised.pdf">Greenhouse Gas Protocol</a>
-<p></p>

-3. Committed to sustainability as a way of life, <a href="https://www.dropbox.com/scl/fi/gbrf819n22c4o6vek1e6h/CHI-Innovate-2024-GOH-Showcase-SingHealth.pdf?rlkey=4lmj773g0j552gcqo5mr1n37g&amp;st=guzw4wl3&amp;dl=0">Singapore Health Services (SingHealth)</a> shared their Environmental Sustainability Decarbonisation Plans moving forward, which includes incorporation of eco-friendly practices &amp; processes into healthcare delivery and supply chain, as well as building a culture of sustainability.
-<p></p>
 </div></div></div></div>

+### **Learn from beyond Singapore**

+For more healthcare sustainability projects done in the UK, learn from the Centre for Sustainable Healthcare through their <a href="https://networks.sustainablehealthcare.org.uk/resources?search_api_fulltext=Green%20Team%20Competition&amp;f%5B0%5D=type%3ACase%20study%3A%20SusQI">Sustainable Projects Resource Library</a>, or the <a href="https://www.susqi.org/green-team-competition">Green Team Competition</a>.